-Habitat compensation is proposed to be delivered through a Transport and Biodiversity Mitigation Strategy that shall be submitted and approved through the application for a Certificate of Compliance process.
-The Strategy can be updated as each application is submitted in order to monitor the delivery of mitigation and ensure mitigation is delivered progressively as the development proceeds.
+Habitat compensation is proposed to be delivered, managed and monitored through a Biodiversity Net Gain (BNG) Plan within the Transport and Biodiversity Mitigation Strategy.
+This Strategy shall be submitted and approved through the Application for a Certificate of Compliance process.
+The Strategy will be updated as each application is submitted in order to monitor the delivery and management of mitigation and ensure mitigation is delivered progressively as the development proceeds.
+The monitoring programme, as set out in the Strategy, should cover a 30-year period and be undertaken every 5 years from commencement of net gain delivery, with reports provided to Rushcliffe Borough Council.

-An assessment of the existing BNG Baseline, including a condition assessment, has been undertaken and the DEFRA BNG Metric 3.1 utilised to calculate the BNG units on the existing site.
-Based on the aspiration to achieve a 10% Net Gain in Biodiversity following completion of the development the following BNG units would be required:
+An assessment of the existing BNG Baseline, including a condition assessment, was undertaken in May 2022 and the Defra BNG Metric 3.1 utilised to calculate the BNG units on the Existing Site.
+Based on the requirement to achieve a minimum 10% Net Gain in Biodiversity following completion of the Proposed Development, the following BNG units would be required: